bics/MineSweeper/README.md

 Below this menu is the actual game field.
 It has a distinct border around it.\
 The tiles first represented as a button.
 Hovering over any button will highlight it for ease of use.
 Once clicked the tile transforms.\
 If the tile clicked was empty, the nearby empty tiles and hints will be revealed.
 Hints should help the player locate any mine, and they all coloured differently.
-Hovering over this hints highligth its neighbour button tiles.
+Hovering over this hints highlight its neighbour button tiles.
 If there are as many flags placed around a hint tile it represents, clicking the hint will reveal all tiles around itself.\
 If the tile clicked was a mine, the game ends and all tiles are revealed.

 ![Gamefield](/assets/images/Game-field.PNG)